Charles Hesse: Biography

 He was the son of a Prussian merchant who made a fortune from various enterprises including supplying clothes to the Russian Army.
-His education took place under the guidance of the Margrave of Ansbach, who was resident in England.
+His education took place under the guidance of the Margrave of Brandenburg-Ansbach, who was resident in England.
 After completing his education he returned to Berlin, where he was expected to inherit his father's fortune.
 However, the Prussian defeat in the War of the Fourth Coalition ruined his father, as the King of Prussia was unable to pay him for the clothes supplied to the Prussian Army.
-Charles Hesse was sent back to England and taken under the protection of the now-widowed Margravine of Ansbach (formerly Lady Craven).

-The Duchess of York, who had been born a Princess of Prussia, also interested herself on her countryman's behalf, and in December 1808, at the age of seventeen, Hesse was given a commission as cornet in the 18th Light Dragoons by the Duke of York, Commander-in-Chief of the Forces.
+Hesse was sent back to England and taken under the protection of the now-widowed Margravine of Brandenburg-Ansbach.
+The Duchess of York, who had been born a princess of Prussia, also interested herself on her countryman's behalf, and in December 1808, at the age of seventeen, Hesse was given a commission as cornet in the 18th Light Dragoons by the Duke of York, Commander-in-Chief of the Forces.
 His promotion to lieutenant was purchased in May 1809.

 Hesse was good-looking, attractive and a good horseman, and was soon received in society.
 However, his good fortune led to rumours about his parentage which Hesse did nothing to dispel.
-Lady Blessington says Hesse was presumed to be a son of the Margrave and Margravine of Ansbach from before their marriage, while Captain Gronow says that Hesse was generally believed to have been fathered by the Duke of York.
+Lady Blessington says that Hesse was presumed to be a son of the Margrave and Margravine of Brandenburg-Ansbach born before their marriage, while Captain Gronow says that Hesse was generally believed to have been fathered by the Duke of York.
 Either way, Lady Blessington comments that "the calibre of his mind could not be better proved, than by his preferring to have it believed that he was the illegitimate child of persons of high rank, rather than the legitimate son of a respectable banker at Berlin".
 When Hesse was posted with his regiment to Bognor, in his vanity he sought to attract the attention of Princess Charlotte of Wales, only daughter of the Prince Regent, who was staying there.
-Several letters were exchanged between the couple through Margaret Mercer Elphinstone (later Countess de Flahaut), though General Garth also delivered some letters under the impression they were from Charlotte's mother the Princess of Wales, who was estranged from the Regent.
-When the romance was discovered Hesse was sent out to Spain with his regiment.
+Several letters were exchanged between the couple through Margaret Mercer Elphinstone, though General Garth also delivered some letters under the impression they were from Charlotte's mother, the Princess of Wales, who was estranged from the Regent.